We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 A competitive and transparent fee structure is an important comparison between Australian Securities Exchange brokers.

-XM, for example, offers commission-free investing on the AUS200Cash index, with spreads from 2 points.
-IG Group, on the other hand, offers Australian shares for a 0.1% fee or phone dealing with a $50 fee.
-Same-day bank transfers are also free if depositing more than $100 or equivalent currency.
+XM, for example, offers commission-free trading on the AUS200Cash index, with tight spreads.
+IG, on the other hand, offers Australian shares for a low commission, with same-day bank transfers also free if depositing above a minimum threshold.

 You should consider all non-trading charges too.
 As well as account funding fees, review inactivity costs, withdrawal charges and any currency conversion rates if trading in a currency other than your account denomination.
 If this information is not readily available, reach out to the ASX broker’s customer support team.